Hammerhead (comics)

 Hammerhead is a supervillain appearing in American comic books published by Marvel Comics.
-The character is usually depicted as an adversary of the superhero Spider-Man.
+The character is primarily depicted as an adversary of the superhero Spider-Man.
 He is a temperamental mobster who often dresses and acts in the 1920s style, and a prominent member of the Maggia, a fictional organized crime syndicate.
 Following an accident, he had most of his skull replaced with an inflexible steel alloy by Jonas Harrow, giving his head a flattened shape and near-indestructibility, hence his nickname.
 The Hammerhead crime family, of which he is the second and current head, is named after the character.

 Hammerhead has made appearances in several forms of media outside of comics, including animated series and video games.
 IGN ranked him as Spider-Man's 20th greatest enemy.

 Publication history

 Hammerhead made his first appearance in The Amazing Spider-Man #113, and was created by writer Gerry Conway and artist John Romita Sr.

 Conway recalled that Hammerhead "was most directly influenced by the Big Man and the Crime-Master, who were among the first villains in Amazing Spider-Man.
 One of the more interesting things Stan [Lee], Jack Kirby, and, of course, Steve Ditko did was combining the two different kinds of milieus: superhero and Dick Tracy, with the unusual criminal characters who had some kind of physical deformity...
 Plus, Hammerhead—I liked [the] name, and John Romita came up with an interesting look".